kikuchiyo/device_connection_en/asset_management/configuring_edge_connection.md

 ![](media/add_connection.png)

-According to actual demand,several connections can be added under one edge.
+According to actual demand, several connections can be added under one edge.

-**Note**:Select the type of connection according to the type of the protocol and the type of the edge.
+**Note**: Select the type of connection according to the type of the protocol and the type of the edge.

 ## Step 3: Add device